 Here Etienne Boré raised the first commercial crop of sugarcane in Louisiana, opening the door of opportunity for succeeding generations of growers.
 The original plantation structures, however, were destroyed during the Civil War when Federal troops occupied the site and cleared the grounds to build Camp Lewis and Sedgewick Hospital.
 While the plantation buildings no longer exist, traces of the Boré and Foucher estates remain in the magnificent surviving Live Oak trees throughout Audubon Park.

 In 1871, the land was acquired by the New Orleans Park Commission and became known as "Upper City Park.”
 A lesser priority for the city, it was reported to be a wilderness visited by few.
-It was not until 1884, when the site was chosen for the World's Industrial and Cotton Centennial Exposition, that the Park received much-needed attention.
+It was not until 1884,

 In 1898, in the wake of these improvements, the Commission hired John Charles Olmsted, son of renowned landscape architect Frederick Law Olmsted, to design plans for Audubon Park.
 Although Olmsted's plans were only partially completed, the characteristic flowing, verdant landscape he proposed is evident throughout the Park today.
 From the meandering lagoon to the serene gazebos, Olmsted's prominent design. features still invoke a sense of peaceful seclusion amidst the urban landscape.